-Happy Smiles is an evidence-based programme which aims to improve the oral health of children in nursery education.
+Happy Smiles is an evidence based, regional oral health improvement programme which aims to improve the oral health of children in pre-school education and to reduce decay levels in children.

 Research shows that three small steps can significantly improve child oral health.
 Brushing teeth and gums twice a day with fluoride toothpaste, reducing sugary foods and drinks especially between meals, and, regular check-ups at the dentist are the best ways of preventing dental decay and gum disease.